India: Abuse of Dominance

-The CCI has the power to impose the highest economic penalties in India.
-In case of contravention of section 4 of the Act, the CCI is empowered to levy a penalty of up to 10 per cent of the average turnover of the enterprise for the preceding three financial years19 or direct the division of a dominant enterprise.
-However, as there are no guidelines issued by the CCI in relation to the determination of penalties, the CCI currently has absolute discretion in relation to the imposition of a penalty, and there are no guidelines to assist in the determination of the quantum of penalty.
-Additionally, in most cases there is absence of coherent justification for the penalties imposed.
-For instance, in the Auto Parts case, all the OEMs were fined the same percentage quantum, despite differences in conduct that ought to have been considered as a mitigant.
+The CCI has the power to impose the highest economic penalties in India among all regulators.
+In the case of contravention of Section 4 of the Act, the CCI is empowered to levy a penalty of up to 10 per cent of the average turnover of the enterprise for the preceding three financial years24 or direct the division of a dominant enterprise.
+However, as there are no guidelines issued by the CCI in relation to the determination of penalties, the CCI currently has absolute discretion in relation to the imposition of such penalties.
+Additionally, in most cases, there is an absence of coherent justification for the penalties imposed.
+For instance, in the Auto Parts case, all the OEMs were fined the same percentage quantum, despite differences in market conduct that ought to have been considered as a mitigating factor.

 The CCI has, in very few instances, taken into account factors that may be regarded as mitigating factors for the determination of the penalty.
-For instance, in one of the recent cases, the CCI has considered the steps taken by the opposite parties in the interim period (between the informant filing information alleging an abuse of dominance and the CCI’s order), which may have an effect of reducing competition law concerns, while determining the penalty to be imposed.
+For instance, in a recent case, the CCI has considered the steps taken by the opposite parties in the interim period (between the informant filing information alleging an abuse of dominance and the CCI’s order), which may have an effect of reducing competition law concerns, while determining the penalty to be imposed.

-Further, the ‘turnover’21 to be taken into account while imposing penalties under the Act has also been subject to debate.
-Though the Act does not stipulate that the CCI must only consider the turnover that can be attributed to the business relating to which the abusive conduct has occurred, the Competition Appellate Tribunal (COMPAT) has held that in the case of multi-product companies, (ie, a company engaged in various lines of the business), the ‘relevant turnover’, which relates to the activity of the company contravening the provisions of the Act, should be considered (M/s Excel Crop Care Limited v Competition Commission of India).22 This view of COMPAT is contrary to the CCI’s practice of imposing a penalty based on the entire turnover of the infringing enterprise.
-However, it is worth mentioning that COMPAT itself has failed to apply this concept of ‘relevant turnover’ in its subsequent decisions.
-For instance, in its decision in M/s DLF Limited v Competition Commission of India & Ors23 (COMPAT DLF), COMPAT did not restrict the calculation of the penalty on the basis of DLF Limited’s turnover arising only from the residential segment, despite the relevant market in that case being the market for ‘high-end residential accommodation’.
-COMPAT upheld the penalty levied by the CCI, which was calculated on the basis of DLF’s turnover pertaining to its entire business (ie, the development of residential, office and commercial properties).
+Further, the ‘turnover’26 to be taken into account while imposing penalties under the Act has also been a matter of contention.
+Though the Act does not stipulate that the CCI must only consider the turnover that can be attributed to the business relating to which the abusive conduct has occurred, the COMPAT has held that in the case of multi-product companies, (ie, a company engaged in various lines of business), the ‘relevant turnover’, which relates to the activity of the company contravening the provisions of the Act, should be considered (M/s Excel Crop Care Limited v Competition Commission of India).27 This view of the COMPAT is contrary to the CCI’s practice of imposing a penalty based on the entire turnover of the infringing enterprise.
+However, it is worth mentioning that COMPAT itself has failed to apply this concept of ‘relevant turnover’ consistently in some of its subsequent decisions.
+For instance, in its decision in M/s DLF Limited v Competition Commission of India & Ors (COMPAT DLF),28 COMPAT did not restrict the calculation of the penalty on the basis of DLF Limited’s turnover arising only from the residential segment, despite the relevant market in that case being the market for ‘high-end residential accommodation’ and upheld the penalty levied by the CCI, which was calculated on the basis of DLF’s turnover pertaining to its entire business (ie, the development of residential, office and commercial properties).
 In its recent decision in the Auto Parts case, the COMPAT reduced the penalty to 2 per cent of the relevant turnover (ie, the automobile aftermarket).

-As stated above, in addition to imposing monetary penalties, under section 27(g) of the Act, the CCI has powers in addition to the imposition of a penalty, such as directing the division of a dominant enterprise.
-The exercise of one of such powers under section 27(g) (ie, the CCI’s power to direct modification of agreements) has been read down by the COMPAT in order to only apply to those cases where there is a contravention of the provisions of section 3 of the Act pertaining to anticompetitive agreements.
-In COMPAT DLF, COMPAT disapproved the approach adopted by the CCI in directing the Apartment Buyers’ Agreements (from which the abuse of dominance behaviour of DLF stemmed) to be amended, and noted that there was ‘absolutely no justification on the part of the CCI to change the language of the agreement altogether’.
-COMPAT noted that the specific power to modify agreements can be exercised by the CCI only in the limited circumstances where it finds that such agreements violate the provisions of Section 3 of the Act.
-COMPAT specifically observed that ‘no provision in the Competition Act permits the re-writing of the agreements’.
-In doing so, COMPAT has held that the scope of the CCI’s residuary powers under the Act,24 whereby the CCI can pass any order or issue any directions as it may deem fit, are restricted.
+As stated above, in addition to imposing monetary penalties, under section 27(g) of the Act, the CCI has other powers, such as directing the division of a dominant enterprise.
+The exercise of one such power under section 27(g) (ie, the CCI’s power to direct modification of agreements) has been read down by the COMPAT in order to only apply to those cases where there is a contravention of the provisions of section 3 of the Act pertaining to anticompetitive agreements.
+In COMPAT DLF, the COMPAT disapproved of the approach adopted by the CCI in directing the apartment buyers’ agreements (from which the abuse of dominance behaviour of DLF stemmed) to be amended, and noted that there was ‘absolutely no justification on the part of the CCI to change the language of the agreement altogether’.
+The COMPAT noted that the specific power to modify agreements can be exercised by the CCI only in the limited circumstances where it finds that such agreements violate the provisions of section 3 of the Act.
+The COMPAT specifically observed that ‘no provision in the Act permits the re-writing of the agreements’.
+In doing so, the COMPAT has drawn certain bright lines around the scope of the CCI’s residuary powers under the Act,29 according to which the CCI can pass any order or issue any directions as it may deem fit.
 The CCI has appealed COMPAT DLF before the Supreme Court of India.

 Trends in recent orders

-In its first decision against a public sector undertaking, indicating that public sector enterprises engaged in economic activities are not exempt from the CCI’s scrutiny, the CCI fined Coal India Limited (CIL) for having abused its dominant position in the market for the production and sale of non-coking coal to thermal power generators.
-Despite the dominant position of CIL being the result of a government policy and CIL being a creature of the statute, the CCI imposed a fine of 17.7 billion rupees (at a rate of 3 per cent of the average turnover for the last three years) on CIL for imposing unfair and discriminatory conditions under fuel supply agreements executed with power generation companies and directed modification of CIL’s agreements.
+In its first decision against a public sector undertaking, indicating that public sector enterprises engaged in economic activities are not exempt from the CCI’s scrutiny, the CCI imposed a penalty upon Coal India Limited (CIL) for having abused its dominant position in the market for the production and sale of non-coking coal to thermal power generators.
+Despite the dominant position of CIL being the result of a statutory monopoly, and CIL being a creature of the statute, the CCI imposed a fine of 17.7 billion rupees (at a rate of 3 per cent of the average turnover for the last three years) on CIL for imposing unfair and discriminatory conditions under fuel supply agreements executed with power generation companies and directed modification of CIL’s agreements.

-As stated above, in Auto Parts, the CCI investigated the automobile industry, where it found that 14 automobile companies were abusing their dominant position and directed the OEMs to sell spare parts in the open market without any restriction.
-Further, OEMs were required to permit independent original equipment suppliers to sell their spare parts in the open market.
+As stated above, in COMPAT Auto Parts, the COMPAT upheld the CCI’s findings that 14 automobile companies were abusing their dominant position and directed the OEMs to supply spare parts and diagnostic tools in the open market without any restrictions.
+Further, the OEMs were required to remove restrictions on independent original equipment suppliers, and permit them to sell their spare parts in the open market.
 The OEMs were prohibited from placing restrictions or impediments on the operation of independent repairers and garages.
-OEMs were also directed not to impose a blanket condition that warranties would be cancelled if the consumer availed of services of any independent repairer.
+They were also directed not to impose a blanket condition that warranties would be cancelled if the consumer availed of services of any independent repairer.
 The COMPAT, however, differed from the CCI on the penalty aspect and reduced the fine imposed by the CCI on the companies to 2 per cent of their average ‘relevant turnover’ in India for the past three years.

-It may also be noted that the CCI imposed a penalty of 10 million rupees on M/s Google Inc and Google India Private Limited (collectively, Google)25 for failing to comply with the directions of the director general seeking certain information with respect to the ongoing investigation against Google.
+It may also be noted that the CCI imposed a penalty of 10 million rupees on M/s Google Inc and Google India Private Limited (collectively, Google)31 for failing to comply with the directions of the director general seeking certain information with respect to the ongoing abuse of dominance investigation against Google.
 The CCI observed that no cause was shown by Google for non-compliance with the directions given by the director general, sending a strong message that the investigation process cannot be unnecessarily delayed.
 It was further noted that despite liberal indulgence shown by the director general in granting successive extensions, Google had engaged in delaying tactics to prolong the investigations.
 Accordingly, the CCI imposed the maximum penalty envisaged under section 43 of the Act (10 million rupees) and ordered Google to furnish all the information required by the director general within a period of 10 days.
-The CCI further clarified that in case of any non-compliance with the directions of the director general in future, each instance of non-compliance would be taken separately as an aggravating factor for the imposition of a fine.
+The CCI further clarified that in case of any non-compliance with the directions of the director general in the future, each instance of non-compliance would be taken separately as an aggravating factor for the imposition of a penalty.

-In Board of Control for Cricket in India (BCCI) v Competition Commission of India and Anr,26 for the first time ever, COMPAT set aside the order of the CCI in entirety, which had held that the BCCI had abused its dominance in the market for ‘organisation of private professional leagues/events in India’ on account of violation of the principles of natural justice.
-COMPAT ordered a refund of the penalty amount and remanded the case back to the CCI for fresh investigation.
+In the BCCI Case, for the first time ever, COMPAT set aside the order of the CCI in entirety, which had held that the BCCI had abused its dominance in the market for ‘organisation of private professional leagues/events in India’ on account of violation of the principles of natural justice.
+COMPAT ordered a refund of the penalty amount and remanded the case to the CCI for fresh investigation.

 Claim for damages

-The authors would like to acknowledge the contribution of senior associates Soumya Hariharan and Shweta Vasani and associates Aishwarya Gopalakrishnan, Arunima Chandra, Smita Andrews and Sammith S, in the Competition Law Practice of Cyril Amarchand Mangaldas.
+* The authors would like to acknowledge the contribution of senior associates Rahul Satyan and Aishwarya Gopalakrishnan, and associates Neelambera Sandeepan and Anu Shrivastava, in the competition law practice of Cyril Amarchand Mangaldas.